A Distant Shore

 This program is free of charge (paid for by your tax dollars), but requires that the class has access to videoconferencing equipment such as a Tandberg, Cisco, Polycom, or LifeSize video conferencing unit (VCU).
 Skype is not a connection option at this time.
 Register for programs through the Center for Interactive Learning and Collaboration at cilc.org.
 Either search for "Ellis Island" or view the program description at http://cilc.org/search/content-provider-program.aspx?id=5261.

-Requests are not being accepted for the 2014-2015 school year.
+Requests are not being accepted at this time.
 A test call needs to take place several days before the scheduled connection so there is enough time to properly determine and work around connection issues, if any.
 Due to some school district's network security configuration, the National Park Service may launch the call connection; this will be determined by the outcome of the test call.

 - History, Immigration, Social Studies